TSS Duke of Lancaster: Art gallery

 The plan was to transform the ship into the largest open air art gallery in the UK.
 As of August 2012, the Latvian graffiti artist "KIWIE" was commissioned to spraypaint a design on the ship.
 The ship was covered with graffiti described as "bright and surreal".
 The first phase of the project saw Kiwie and other European graffiti artists paint murals on the ship between August and November 2012, and the second phase (starting at the end of March 2013) included the work of British-based artists such as Snub23, Spacehop, Dan Kitchener and Dale Grimshaw.
 One of the artworks is a picture of the ship's first captain, John 'Jack' Irwin.
 However in 2017 both sides of the ship were painted black.

 In 2021 some work was being done on the interior of the ship and deck areas refurbished for anticipated use as a dockside attraction.
 In 2022 the ship was used as a 1957-era film set for an ITV series.
 However the restoration project encountered difficulties and stalled.
 As of early 2024 the future of the ship was uncertain.
 Due to illegal dumping activity near the ship, a local proposal would place vehicle barriers at the ship's access road.
 Without emergency vehicle access the ship could not be open to the public.

+The ship is still used occasionally for events on site.
+Markets are sometimes held outside the ship, and an outdoor theatre event has also been held on site.
+During Halloween, “Escape Alive: Shipwrecked Survivors” event was held aboard the ship.
+The event featured a Halloween-themed, immersive horror walkthrough.
+More events are planned for the future.